 A brief summary of how family law professionals who are willing to think beyond blame to try to help a polarized child form healthy relationships with both parents after parental alienation has taken place.

 By Benjamin D. Garber, Ph.D., Family Law Consultant, Evaluator, and Expert Witness

-The following is a very brief summary of the remedies commonly available to family law professionals who are willing to think beyond blame to actually try to help the polarized child make and maintain a healthy relationship with all of her caregivers.
+The following is a very brief summary of the remedies commonly available to family law professionals who are willing to think beyond blame to actually try to help a polarized child make and then maintain a healthy relationship with all of her caregivers.
 This overview serves as an introduction; in order to genuinely serve the polarized child’s needs, you will require a thorough grasp of the child’s dilemmas as well as the remedies appropriate to his/her unique family system.

 *Note: all gender references in this article are arbitrary and used only to facilitate expression.
 Please do not mistake any of the dynamics presented as specific to males or females.

 Parental Alienation: 7 Ways to Help a Polarized Child